mindk/sails-transactions/README.md

 ### Details ###

-All promises and async code invoked in startTransaction callback will have the same context with its own transaction ID.
-All queries and ORM methods from Waterline models will go thru the same connection according to transaction ID from context.
+All promises and async code invoked in startTransaction callback will have the same context with their own transaction ID.
+All queries and ORM methods from Waterline models will go through the same connection according to transaction ID from the context.
 The module uses its own pool.
-Default pool size is 300, this value can be changed by sailsTransactionsPoolSize property in adapter config.
+The default pool size is 300, this value can be changed by sailsTransactionsPoolSize property in the adapter config.

 ### Warning ###

-Domain support for native promises implemented in node 8.
-May work unstable with the deffered module.
+Domain support for native promises is implemented in node 8.
+May work unstable with the deferred module.